Local Administrator Password Solution (LAPS)

 1. What is the "All extended rights" attribute given to an AD organizational unit (OU) under the context of LAPS?

 For a given OU with this attribute set, any extended right holders (groups, users, etc.) will be able to read the LAPS password for any machines under that particular OU.
-Since the LAPS password mostly involves the local administrator account, this means that the rights holder will be able to retrieve the password for that account (stored in the ms-Mcs-AdmPwd
+Since the LAPS password mostly involves the local administrator account, this means that the rights holder will be able to retrieve the password for the local administrator (stored in the ms-Mcs-AdmPwd attribute).

 Exploitation steps

-Retrieve the extended right holders for that particular OU
+Retrieve the extended right holders for a particular OU

 Retrieve the users in the group

-Given that a particular group has the extended rights, ...
+Given that a particular group has extended rights, we can enumerate the users of that particular group:

 Retrieve the LAPS password

-First, we have to load the credentials for the user to impersonate using either a TGT (ptt) or simply using a username and password combination with the runas.exe
+First, we have to load the credentials for the user to impersonate using either a TGT (pass-the-ticket) or simply a username and password combination with the runas.exe utility:

 Last updated